6.4. Web administration console¶

 6.4.1.
 Enabling the console¶

 The console must be enabled node by node.
-It should only be enabled on a single node (or a couple of nodes behind a load balancer), as one console is able to administer every node referenced inside the central database.
+It should only be enabled on a single node, as one console is able to administer every node referenced inside the central database.

 For the GUI basic functions to work, the admin web service API must be enabled.
 See Data security for this.
 For full functionality the three WS APIs must be enabled.